kiweezi/root-scripts/README.md

 # Root Scripts

-#### Useful scripts for Windows 10.
+#### Useful scripts.
 Personally curated and created by me.
 Most scripts will be either PowerShell or batch.

 ## Index